abetkin/webtypes/docs/api-guide/api-schemas.md

 # API Schemas

-By default API Star will serve [an Open API schema][openapi] for your application, at `'/schema/'`.
+By default webtypes will serve [an Open API schema][openapi] for your application, at `'/schema/'`.

 Let's take a look at that with a short example...